stulu08/Medieval-Dynasty-Mod-Loader/Modding.md

 - You want to replace all files off the assets that were also exported(.uasset, .uexp, .ubulk) otherwise it wont work,
 - To generate the files package your uproject and copy the files, if unreal engine wont generate .ubulk files try turning searching for a streaming options for the asset and turn it on
 - Once you have your files packaged it is time to create the mod
-- Create a folder with a mod.ini file then create a seperate folder (name it whatevery you want here it is OverrideContent) and then put your files inside
+- Create a folder with a mod.ini file then create a seperate folder (name it whatevery you want here it is OverwriteContent) and then put your files inside
-- You must always keep the same as in the game, when you want to override a file in ```GFX/Characters/Female/Mature/Materials/BodyMesh.uasset``` you will need to put my asset in ```OverrideContent/GFX/Characters/Female/Mature/Materials/BodyMesh.uasset```
+- You must always keep the same as in the game, when you want to Overwrite a file in ```GFX/Characters/Female/Mature/Materials/BodyMesh.uasset``` you will need to put my asset in ```OverrideContent/GFX/Characters/Female/Mature/Materials/BodyMesh.uasset```
 - Once everything is done copy ```[SteamLibraryFolder]/common/Medieval Dynasty/Medieval_Dynasty/Content/Mods```
 ### Here is the mod.ini structure for your mod to
 ```
-[Overrides]
+[Overwrites]
 Enable=True
 ;The folder where your stuff is located, mdml will recursivly iterate over it and create links for every file and delete if after closing
-Folder=OverrideContent
+Folder=OverwriteContent
 ```

 # Other